-Hamelin Bay is a small town in Western Australia’s South West that’s home to a large population of stingrays.
-The rays can be seen swimming and feeding in the bay’s shallow waters year-round.
-Although the stingrays are the main attraction, there are other things to do in Hamelin Bay including swimming, fishing, and snorkelling.
+Hamelin Bay is a small town in Western Australia’s South West that’s home to a large population of friendly stingrays.
+The rays can be seen swimming and feeding in the bay’s shallow water year-round.
+Although stingrays are the main attraction, there are other things to do in Hamelin Bay, including swimming, fishing, and snorkelling.

-This small settlement was once the major port for the timber industry.
+This small settlement was once a port servicing the timber industry between Cape Naturaliste and Cape Leeuwin.
 However, the open sea mixed with violent storms was catastrophic for the shipping vessels.
-A particularly bad storm on 22 July 1900 sank three ships which led to the port being closed.
+A particularly bad storm on 22 July 1900 sank three ships, leading to the port being closed.

 Hamelin Bay now only consists of its beautiful beach, a camping area, a kiosk, and toilets.

 Disclosure: This post may contain affiliate links (of which we use) so we may receive a small amount of commission if you buy something through them.
 As an Amazon Associate, I earn from qualifying purchases.
 You can read the full disclaimer here.

 Location of Hamelin Bay Western Australia

 International and domestic visitors will fly into Perth Airport.
 Find details about visas, prohibited items, currency, and safety in this Australia Travel Guide and tips on arriving into WA and other essential travel information in this Western Australia Travel Guide.